richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 ## Samples

-When a page request is slow a 100 times in a row, it's not as relevant to see all the slow requests, a smaller sample of these requests tell the same story.
+When a page request is slow a hundred times in a row, it's not as relevant to see all the slow requests, a smaller sample of these requests tell the same story.

-Instead the AppSignal [agents](#agents) only send a small set of performance issues to the AppSignal servers.
+Instead the AppSignal [agent](#agent) only sends a small set of performance issues to the AppSignal servers.
 This saves data sent to the servers, the data processed on the application host and on the AppSignal servers, while still telling the same story about the issues.